King-Austin/securecipher-middleware/README.md

 - `/src/context`: React context providers
 - `/src/schemas`: JSON schema definitions for data models

+## Backend

+The backend for this application is built with Django and Django REST Framework, located in the `/backend` directory.
+The backend is designed to be stored in a separate git repository and is excluded from the main repository via `.gitignore`.

+For more information on setting up and running the backend, please see the `/backend/README.md` file.

 ## License

 This project is proprietary and confidential.